 If you are a Ubuntu user, you may know that Ubuntu doesn’t release the first Beta build of the in-development version.
-While this is perfectly true, it’s kind of strange to understand the Canonical’s decision because anyway Beta 1 does make into the officially supported flavors.
-The upcoming Ubuntu 18.04 LTS, dubbed as Bionic Beaver development is in full speed.
-It’s first Beta build is now released to the supported flavors including Ubuntu Budgie, Kubuntu, Xubuntu, Ubuntu MATE, and Ubuntu Kylin.
+While this is entirely true, it’s kind of strange to understand the Canonical’s decision because anyway, Beta 1 does make into the officially supported flavors.
+The upcoming Ubuntu 18.04 LTS, dubbed as Bionic Beaver development, is at full speed.
+Its first Beta build is now released to the supported flavors, including Ubuntu Budgie, Kubuntu, Xubuntu, Ubuntu MATE, and Ubuntu Kylin.

 |Toolchain Uploaded||October 26th, 2017|

 |Beta 1 Build Release||March 8th, 2018|

 |Final Release Candidate||April 19th, 2018|

 All the official Ubuntu flavors will have features carried from the base Ubuntu 18.04 LTS, but we will see new features specifically crafted for their homegrown builds.
 All the flavors will feature Linux Kernel 4.15 and the new “Minimal Installation” option.
 In this new option, only the OS and its utilities, its themes, and Firefox are installed.
 All the other applications such as office suite, email client, video player, audio manager, etc. are not installed, making it super-light, and you have a chance only to install the apps which you want.